 Most students will find the Stafford loan, in combination with family support and/or other financial aid, sufficient to meet their needs.
 If this is not the case for you, please then consider a Federal Direct Grad PLUS Loan to meet the difference between your resources and the estimated cost of attendance.
 Like the Stafford Loan, a Grad PLUS Loan is federally guaranteed, and there is no interest subsidy while the borrower is in school or deferment.
 However, a credit check is required for a Direct Grad PLUS loan.

 Additional Loan Information

 Loan Forgiveness/Repayment Programs

 Offering our students diverse year-out or summer research experiences locally, national, or internationally is at the cornerstone of University of Rochester School of Medicine and Dentistry’s mission to create experiences that complement our student’s varied interests.
-The OMSIEP Office works with students to identify their research interests, advise students on finding appropriate mentors, and review student research funding proposals.
+The OMSEP Office works with students to identify their research interests, advise students on finding appropriate mentors, and review student research funding proposals.

-Funding students receive from the OMSIEP Office for research projects conducted during a summer of year-out experience must be disclosed to the Financial Aid Office and incorporated into the student’s financial aid package.
+Funding students receive from the OMSEP Office for research projects conducted during a summer of year-out experience must be disclosed to the Financial Aid Office and incorporated into the student’s financial aid package.
 In cases where the student has already been funded up to the total amount allowed in his/her current student budget, a dollar-for-dollar adjustment must be made to the aid package to prevent the student from being over-awarded.